troglobit/libuev/README.md

 Please be advised, libuev is not thread safe!
 It is primarily intended for use-cases where the engineed wants to avoid the use of threads.

-However, if you insist on trying to use libuev with threads, the `uev_t` structure needs mutex protection against simultaneous access.